 This experience is designed to create the space to unplug, relax, and reconnect with yourself and your place in nature.
 We believe in the power of nature to restore our hearts, minds, and souls.
 We can think of no better way to experience this gift, and reconnect with nature, than a weekend yoga retreat outdoors.
 Come into the woods and reground yourself on the forest soil.

 The practice of yoga and meditation outdoors is powerful medicine.
 Our goal, and those of our incredible yoga instructors, is to create an experience of gratitude, contemplation, relaxation, and reconnection.
-This weekend experience will include sunrise gratitude yoga sessions, afternoon flow and restorative practice, guided meditation, and optional workshops focused on specific areas of your yoga practice. (crow pose anyone?)
-We will also provide common areas focused on activities from cozy silence & contemplation to community campfire sessions.
-Our objectives include deepening our yoga practice, focusing on self-care, re-discovering the restorative power of nature, and re-connecting with our practice in the natural universe.
-We are all beautifully in this together.
+This weekend experience will include opportunities for sunrise gratitude yoga sessions, afternoon flow and restorative practice, guided meditation, and optional workshops to deepen your yoga practice.
+We will also provide community areas to gather or spend the afternoon in hammock.
+We welcome our clients to participate in as much or as little as desire.
+Our objectives include deepening our yoga practice, focusing on self-care, and re-discovering the restorative power of nature.

 The Cascade Mountain Adventures team has years of experience leading safe and successful outdoor adventures.
-Our three-day Wilderness Yoga Retreat is a once-a-year special event and near and dear to our hearts.
+Our three-day Wilderness Yoga Retreat is a once-a-year special event.
 You will be in great hands with an experienced team, incredible yoga instructors, and a safe and supportive environment.

 Supportive Expert Yoga Instructors

 Guided Group Hikes & Forest Bathing Sessions